Coventry: Transport

-Road
+Roads

-Coventry is near the M1, M6, M40, M45 and M69 motorways.
+Coventry is near to the M1, M6, M40, M45 and M69 motorways.
 The M45, which is situated a few miles to the south-east of the city, was opened in 1959 as a spur to the original section of the M1 motorway, which linked London with the Midlands.
 This was, in effect, the first motorway to serve Coventry, as the section of the M6 north of the city did not open until 1971 and the M69 between Coventry and Leicester opened five years later.
 The M40, which is connected to the city via the A46, is 12 mi south of the city centre, south of Warwick and gives the city's residents an alternative dual carriageway and motorway route to London.

 It is served by the A45 and A46 dual carriageways.
 The A45 originally passed through the centre of the city, but was re-routed in the 1930s on the completion of the Coventry Southern Bypass, with westbound traffic heading in the direction of Birmingham and eastbound traffic in the direction of Northampton.
 The A46 was re-routed to the east of the city in 1989 on completion of the Coventry Eastern Bypass, which directly leads to the M6/M69 interchange.
 To the south, it gives a direct link to the M40, making use of the existing Warwick and Kenilworth bypasses.

+Coventry has a dual-carriageway Ring Road (officially road number A4053) that is 2.25 miles long.
+It loops around the city centre and roughly follows the lines of the old city walls.
+The Ring Road began construction in the late 1950s, the first stretch was opened in 1962, and it was finally completed in 1974.
+Ring Road junctions have all been numbered since the 1980s.
+The road has a reputation for being difficult to navigate.
+A single street of Victorian terraces, Starley Road, remains inside the ring road after a campaign by residents prevented its demolition in the 1980s.

-Coventry has an inner ring road which was completed in the early 1970s and Phoenix Way, a dual-carriageway running north–south completed in 1995, linking the city centre with the M6 motorway.
+Phoenix Way, a dual-carriageway running north–south completed in 1995, links the city centre with the M6 motorway.

 Railway

+Coventry railway station is a principal stop on the West Coast Main Line; it is served by three train operating companies: